Coach Urban Meyer Will Go 6 Weeks Without Pay At Ohio State University

 “I’m fully aware that I’m ultimately responsible for the situation that has harmed the university as a whole and our university athletics program.
 I followed my heart, not my head.
 I should have done more, and I am sorry for that.”

-A series of text messages confirmed that Urban Meyer and his wife Shelley were both aware of the history of domestic violence including arrests in the marriage of assistant coach Zach Smith and his wife Courtney.
+A series of text messages confirmed that Urban Meyer and his wife, Shelley, were both aware of the history of domestic violence including arrests in the marriage of assistant coach Zach Smith and his wife, Courtney.

 Courtney Smith has spoken out to the press about her now ex-husband Zach Smith saying that beyond the domestic violence, Smith misbehaved on the job, taking pictures of his genitals on a team trip to the White House, and having adult toys delivered to the Ohio State University Athletic Department.